11 STEPS TO BUILDING A COMMERCIAL BUILDING IN MIAMI

 How long will this process take?

 A substantial commercial building will likely take two to three years to complete, however, in the City of Miami, it will take much longer.
 Just getting zoning approval could take a year and after that it could take another 3 to 6 months to finish the plans.
-And then the city is taking another year to complete their review.
+And then the city is taking another year or more to complete their review.
 I recommend to my clients to buy property outside the City of Miami.
 The county's review process is much simpler.
 Other municipalities have simpler processes as well.
 Miami Beach's process is also complicated if the building needs to go to a review board.

 In summary